msbatal/PHP-PDO-Database-Class/README.md

              ->orderBy('column', 'desc')
              ->limit(5)
              ->run();
-// Gives: DELETE FROM tableName WHERE column > value ORDER BY column DESC limit 5;
+//Gives: DELETE FROM tableName WHERE column > value ORDER BY column DESC limit 5;

 //if ($delete) {
 if ($db->rowCount() > 0) {